aashasandeep/Pharmaceutical-Sales-prediction-across-multiple-stores-Project-6/README.md

 Root Mean Squared Error (RMSE)
 Results
 The project demonstrates effective sales predictions, achieving an RMSE of approximately [insert value] on the validation dataset.
 The model accurately captures seasonality and promotional effects.
+Precise sales prediction is an essential and inexpensive way for each company to augment their profits, decrease their costs, and achieve greater flexibility to changes.
+In other words, exact sales forecasting is utilized for capturing the tradeoff between customer demand satisfaction and inventory costs.
+Especially, for the pharmaceutical industry, successful sales forecasting systems can be very beneficial, due to the short shelf-life of many pharmaceutical products and the importance of the product quality which is closely related to the human health.

+In this project, we will forecast the sales of different stores for six weeks.